justjk/cowin-checker/README.md

 # cowin-checker

-**Cowin Checker** is a utility that allows you to check the status of available vaccination center in a district of your choice
+**Cowin Checker** is a utility that allows you to check the status of available vaccination center in multiple districts of your choice at the same time.
+You can also filter based on age and get centers with availability that support your age group.

 ## License
   - This utility is released under [MIT License](./LICENSE)